meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

     -   Clarification: suppose you take a person with low D levels, tell them to go out in the sun for two hours a day, and test them a few weeks later.
 Many people will show a much higher level of vit D, but some people will not have shown any increase.
 For these people, it&rsquo;s a bad idea to force it up with supplements, as there&rsquo;s a reason the body chose not to produce D.
 -   The immune system works better in a fasted state
 -   Staying in a ketotic metabolism for 300+ days a year will lengthen an average young adult&rsquo;s lifespan by 5-20 years and healthspan more than proportionately
--   When giving an OGTT to a ketotic person causes a hyperinsulinemic response (i.e. they react like a diabetic), it does not indicate a chronic problem: letting them acclimate to carbs for a day first will ensure a normal response to OGTT.
+-   When giving an Oral Glucose Tolerance Test (OGTT) to a ketotic person (i.e. feeding them a lot of sugar) causes a hyperinsulinemic response (i.e. they react like a diabetic), it does not indicate a chronic problem with this person: letting them acclimate to carbs for a day first will ensure a normal response to OGTT thereafter.
     -   Specification: The above is true for patients that do not already have diabetes.
-Related belief: a ketogenic diet will never cause diabetes.
+Related belief (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 85%): a ketogenic diet will never cause diabetes.
--   A large portion (5-50%) of the Nordic population cannot meet their omega-3 need just with off-the-shelf omega-3 capsules, without resorting to such quantities that cause obvious adverse reactions due to other things in these capsules.
+-   A large portion (10-50%) of the Nordic population cannot meet their omega-3 need just with off-the-shelf omega-3 capsules, without resorting to such quantities that cause obvious adverse reactions due to other things in these capsules.
 -   Fasting and IF lower the &ldquo;bodyweight set-point&rdquo;
 -   Who does not eat liver should eat plenty of beans
 -   Sugar raises your &ldquo;bodyweight set-point&rdquo;